What is a Parenting Plan Attorney?

-It’s important to be flexible and willing to cooperate when it comes to deciding what holidays, vacations and school breaks children will spend with each parent because meaningful time spent with both parents is beneficial to children.
+It’s important to be flexible and willing to cooperate when it comes to deciding what holidays, vacations, and a school break, children will spend with each parent because meaningful time spent with both parents is beneficial to children.
 Parents can choose to assign the same holidays and school breaks to a specific parent each year, but generally, parents elect to rotate these events every other year.
-Include language that specifies the amount of time spent with each parent, pickup and drop-off details and how parents will communicate about upcoming holidays and travel.
-The schedule for holidays, vacations and school breaks takes priority over regularly scheduled parenting time.
+Include language that specifies the amount of time spent with each parent, pickup and drop-off details, and how parents will communicate about upcoming holidays and travel.
+The schedule for holidays, vacations, and school breaks takes priority over regularly scheduled parenting time.

 Parents are responsible to provide financial support for their children’s health-related expenses.
 They may decide together how health insurance costs for the children will be paid, or, if they are unable or unwilling to do so, the court will decide for them.
 Keep in mind that the courts will consider the following to determine how costs will be paid: